curityio/curity-operational-training/6-token-issuance/TASKS.md

-# Deployment Tasks
+# Course Tasks

-## Claims Resolution

-Implement this and make it work for customers and employees.

-### Account ID as Subject

-Say how to use PPIDs and read the spec.\
-Say how to do that.\
-Update the example to use the account ID.

-## Scaling
+## Finish Lesson 2

-### Embedded Token

-Update user attributes screenshot and say how to get an embedded token.\
-Show that as JSON.

-## Check User Authentication Course

-In the light of newer changes, see how this feels in terms of using a client and other aspects.\
-Update the screenshot with the embedded token.\
-Explain Azure groups hack in order for the deployment to support any OIDC provider.
+- Issue has_mfa claim
+- Finish doc
+- Embedded token screenshot - update user authentication and re-reference it
+- Check question - on user identities
+- Mention that claims can be objects and arrays when I use transformation and show roles

-## Use Consent
+## Lesson 1

-Add a note to issuance on what consent would look like.\
-Say that you can customize consent.
+- Show how user consent looks and say you can customize consent

-## Mention Refresh Token

-Briefly mention, but not relevant to this tutorial.
+- Mention the refresh token

-## Scale
+## Lesson 3: Scaling

 ### Token Issuers

-Use the working with claims technique to use client properties.
+- Use the working with claims technique to use client properties.

 ### Tokens End to End